 With two of the world’s largest casinos in Foxwoods and Mohegan Sun, Connecticut is primed to become a huge player in the budding sports betting industry.
-Those establishments are right by the border of Rhode Island, a state that legalized sports gambling in 2018 and is targeting an October launch for the industry, putting more pressure on neighboring states.
+Those establishments are right by the border of Rhode Island, a state that legalized and launched sports gambling in 2018, putting more pressure on neighboring states.

 Connecticut sports betting status

 Connecticut Governor Dan Malloy was prepared to call a special summer session to legalize sports gambling but ran into roadblocks in the form of the Mashantucket and Pequot tribes that run Foxwoods and Mohegan Sun.